 Factories for export purposes

 Moving your producing plants and factories in Albania comes with several advantages.
-You may benefit reduced shipping costs, traveling costs… in other words, a lot of money!
+You may benefit from reduced shipping costs, traveling costs… in other words, a lot of money!
 You may establish your company’s branch in Albania, find your employees (the easiest thing if you rely on the workforce, taking into account the high number of unemployed persons in the country.)
 Currently, the footwear and manufacturing sector reflects a strong performance despite the economic problems in their destination markets.
 The Albanian footwear and manufacturing industry is growing thanks to the geographical location close to the European market, a 25-year experience, and low wages.

 Domestic and foreign investments are widespread in Albania in the tourism sector.
 In every city, you may see a number of buildings under construction.
-Various transportation ideas, sports and entertainment, restaurants or nightclubs in popular destinations are often used for investments.
-The number of visitors and tourists who come to Albania has grown year-by-year so far (2018), taking further into account that the country is lately called “Europe’s last secret”.
+Various transportation ideas, sports, and entertainment, restaurants or nightclubs in popular destinations are often used for investments.
+The number of visitors and tourists who come to Albania has grown year by year so far (2018), taking further into account that the country is lately called “Europe’s last secret”.
 Albania welcomed around 4,2 million visitors in 2012, mostly from neighboring countries and the European Union.
 In 2011, Albania was listed as the top travel destination worldwide by lonely planet.
 In 2019 Albania is expected to see a record high of foreign citizen arrivals that visit the country for tourism and leisure purposes.

 The government is providing fiscal incentives to all the strategic investors who construct four and five-star hotels and luxury resorts.
-The Albanian government decided that the latter hotels and resorts will be exempt from corporate income tax for a ten year period.
+The Albanian government decided that the latter hotels and resorts will be exempt from corporate income tax for a ten-year period.
 Meanwhile, the Value Added Tax (VAT) for all the services supplied by five-star hotels was set at six percent.